tiana-computer/soul/content/blog/firstpost/firstpost.md

 ```
 npx @11ty/eleventy --serve
 ```
+The above should throw a <code>http://localhost:8080/</code> link.

 Or you can run [debug mode](https://www.11ty.dev/docs/debugging/) to see all the internals.

-### 4| Commit Changes
+### 4 | Commit Changes

+- Edit locally with Visual Studio Code.
+	* There should be a button in GitHub Desktop that opens the project in VS Code.
+- Updates appear in GitHub Desktop.
+Check that all the highlighted changes look correct.
+- Check that your local development server (<code>http://localhost:8080/</code>) is working across all (edited) pages.
+Check your VS Code terminal for errors.
+We don't want to commit errors.
-- Commit once some main changes are made.
+- Commit from GitHub Desktop once some main changes are made. ("Commit X files to main" button)
-	* Delete my posts (maybe keep one but delete content & edit it to just say "Coming soon").
+	* Delete all but one sample post in <code>content/blog</code>.
+Keep one, delete its content under the second <code>---</code>, just add *"Coming soon."* for now.
-	* Update your About page.
+	* Update your About (<code>content/about.md</code>) page.
 	* Edit <code>_data/metadata.js</code> with your blog’s information.

 Your repo on GitHub will now be populated!

+Note: Do not edit files in <code>_site</code> folder.

 ### 5 | Deploying to [Netlify](https://www.netlify.com/)

 - Login and select *"Add new project"*.
 - Choose import from GitHub, give required permissions.
 - Select your blog repository.
-- Commit your updates with GitHub Desktop to update your public website.
+- Commit your updates with GitHub Desktop to update your website.
+Set website to public or private.

 Read more about [Deploying an Eleventy project](https://www.11ty.dev/docs/deployment/) to the web.